JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 ##### 🧠 AWS Nitro Enclaves
 - Creates isolated compute environments to protect and process highly sensitive "data in use" (data in memory).
 - Example: A healthcare app processes sensitive patient data inside a Nitro Enclave.
 This environment has no persistent storage or interactive access, ensuring even a "root" administrator cannot see the data being processed.

-##### S3 Pre-signed URLs
-- A secure method to grant temporary, limited access to a specific S3 object without requiring the recipient to have AWS credentials.
-- Example: You generate a link for a client to download a specific report.
-You set the link to expire in 30 minutes.
-Once the time is up, the link automatically becomes invalid.

 ##### VPC Endpoints
 - A private connection between your Virtual Private Cloud (VPC) and AWS services (like S3 or DynamoDB).
 It ensures your data travels over the AWS private network rather than the public internet.